Sammaye/yii-audittrail/README.md

 ### Epilogue

-If your user class is not `User` then you will need to change the relation within the `AuditLog` model to suite your needs.
+If your user class is not `User` then you may (depending on your setup) need to change the relation within the `AuditLog` model to suite your needs.

 ## API